taustation-fan/taustation-fan.github.io/README.md

 Despite the alpha status, the development team has [promised that there will be no resets/wipes when it leaves alpha or beta stage.](https://blog.taustation.space/blog/start-your-adventure-in-tau-station-now/)

+## Attack Warning

+Tau Station is policed very well and you are safe there.
+Once you visit other stations, you will eventually be attacked by *raving lunatics*, *coldhearted killers* and *bloodthirsty psychopaths*.
+They will bring you to within an inch of your life and send you to sick bay for about 16 segments.
+Unless you're on Bordeaux, where you will die.
+And, adding insult to injury, they will also loot your wallet and get away with a percentage of the money you're carrying around.

+What can you do to protect yourself?
+These aggressors are players of advanced levels with high physical stats and considerable weapons and armor.
+So eventually you will lose the fight.
+But there are things you can do to minimize your risk and exposure.

+* Always bring your money to the bank, deposits are free everywhere, and withdrawals at your local branch as well.
+Never keep more than 100 credits on yourself.
+* Always stay in a hotel room.
+That's the only place you're safe, and your stats will regenerate faster there.
+* Plan your revenge, if you're so inclined.
+Get together with other victims, get organized and gang up on the perpetrator.

 ## The Financial System